2DBarcodesHacks/PythonScripts/README.md

 CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 # Download file with CMD and PS with POS entry.py
-The following Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
+The Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
 1. Enter an item code in a POS software
 2. Open the Windows Start menu
 3. Search and execute a command-line window